Senior Power Electronics Engineer

 I am a Senior Electrical Engineer at Pixxel, working on power electronics for Earth observation satellites.
 My work spans the full hardware lifecycle — from architecture and schematic design through PCB layout, EM and FM build, environmental testing, and on-orbit commissioning.

 My focus is EPS and PCDU design for LEO missions: DC-DC converter topology selection and stability analysis, fault-tolerant power distribution, and radiation-tolerant COTS component qualification.
-I work to ECSS, NASA, and ISRO standards across all phases of development.
+I work to ECSS, NASA, and ISRO standards across all phases of development, and I've run Bode plot analysis and production sign-off on 11 flight converters across 6 operational satellites.

-Based in Bangalore, happy to relocate for the right opportunity — one that means getting hands dirty in the lab, building and testing real hardware.
+Based in Bangalore, open to relocation worldwide for the right opportunity — one that means getting hands dirty in the lab, building and testing real hardware.

 Technical Areas